Julian Romance

 The Julian Romance is fictionalized prose account of the reign of the Roman emperor Julian the Apostate.
 It was written sometime between Julian's death in 363 and the copying of the oldest known manuscript in the sixth century.
-It does not survive complete—parts of the opening section are missing.
 It was probably written in Edessa in Syriac, the language of all surviving copies.
 An Arabic adaptation had been made by the tenth century.

 The Romance is written from a Christian perspective.
 It is divided into three parts.
 The first describes the accession of Julian and his persecution of Christians.
 The second describes Julian's conflict with Eusebius of Rome.
 The third and longest part, written in the form of a letter, describes Julian's Persian expedition, his downfall and the accession of the Christian emperor Jovian.

 There exists a short Syriac text known as the "second Romance".
-Scholars are divided over whether it is a separate text in the same tradition or a missing part of the "first Romance".

 Date, place and language

 There is no scholarly consensus on the original language or the date and place of composition of the Julian Romance.
 It was probably composed in Syriac, although Michel van Esbroeck argued that it was translated from Greek.
 It is great importance in Syriac linguistics, being cited 1,117 times by Carl Brockelmann in his Lexicon syriacum (1928).

 It was written between the death of Julian the Apostate (363) and the date of the oldest surviving manuscript (sixth century), but there is no consensus on a more precise dating.
 H. J. W. Drijvers proposed that it was originally written in Syriac in Edessa shortly after the death of Shapur II in 379.
 Sebastian Brock favours a fifth-century date.
 Theodor Nöldeke argued that it was the work of a single author writing in Syriac in Edessa between 502 and 532, although van Esbroeck thought it was only translated into Syriac around that time.
 Philip Wood also argues for a date in the sixth century.

 The Romance was influenced by the works of Ephrem the Syrian (died 373) and is similar in style to those of Jacob of Serugh (died 521).
 Nöldeke was the first to identify its genre as that of romance.